 <meta name=”description” content=”Here is the meta description”>

-When writing Meta descriptions, it is important to consider the following:
+When writing Meta Descriptions, it is important to consider the following:

 - Create unique descriptions for every webpage

-- The description should optimally be between 150-160 characters, any longer and the result will end up being truncated (…)
+Meta Description should optimally be between 150-160 characters, any longer and the result will end up being truncated (…)

 If a meta description tag has not been included on a page, Google may pull through what it thinks is a relevant piece of text into the description.
 This results in a lack of control and sometimes can negatively impact click-through.
-Avoid this by following the guidelines above
+Avoid this by following the guidelines above.

 <h3>Section subheading level 1</h3>

-It will typically be the title of the page or post and should make the content of that page clear whilst including the primary keyword.
-The h1 tag could include the same key phrase as the title tag and URL of that page.
+It will typically be the page or post’s title and should make the content of that page clear whilst including the primary keyword.
+The H1 tag could include the same key phrase as the Title Tag and URL of that page.

-You should ensure there are visible optimised HTML h1 tags on every page.
+You should ensure there are visible optimised HTML H1 tags on every page.

-Followign a h1, you should then use h2’s as the primary subheadings, with h3’s-h6’s forming the rest of the sub-headings.
+Following a H1, you should then use H2’s as the primary subheadings, with H3’s-H6’s forming the rest of the sub-headings.

 <h2>Example heading 2</h2>